-There are a few common phrases in circulation, respecting the duties of women, to which we wish to pay some degree of attention, because they are rather inimical to those opinions which we have advanced on this subject.
+"There are a few common phrases in circulation, respecting the " duties of women, to which we wish to pay some degree of attention, because they are rather inimical to those opinions which we have advanced on this subject.
 Indeed, independently of this, there is nothing which requires more vigilance than the current phrases of the day, of which there are always some resorted to in every dispute, and from the sovereign authority of which it is often vain to make any appeal.
-'The true theatre for a woman is the sick-chamber;'-'Nothing so honourable to a woman as not to be spoken of at all.'
-These two phrases, the delight of Noodledom, are grown into common-places upon the subject; and are not unfrequently employed to extinguish that love of knowledge in women, which, in our humble opinion, it is of so much importance to cherish.
+"The true theatre for a woman is the sick chamber; '---' Nothing so honourable to a woman as not to be spoken of at all. ' These two phrases, the delight of " Noodledom, are grown into common places upon the subject ; and ? are not infrequently employed to extinguish that love of know-. ledge in women, which, in our humble opinion, it is of so much , importance to cherish.
+Nothing, certainly, is so ornamental and U 2 selightre 4.7.14 ····· ~ .